KalyanDath/SimHealth/README.md

 ## Potential Features(Future)
 1. Implement virtual queues which uses efficient algorithms to allocate appointments for patients.
 2. Implement emergency mode which efficiently directs patients to available hospitals and to warn nearby hospitals about the emergencies.
-3. Remainders for Patients to take medication at the correct time.
+3. Remainders for patients to take medication at the correct time.
 4. Analyse the performance of doctors and the particular hospital to further improve efficiency of the organization.

 ## License